-Generic Simulation Approach for Multi-Axis Machining, Part 1: Modeling Methodology
+Generic Simulation Approach for Multi-Axis Machining, Part 2: Model Calibration and Feed Rate Scheduling

 Contributed by the Manufacturing Engineering Division for publication in the JOURNAL OF MANUFACTURING SCIENCE AND ENGINEERING.
 Manuscript received September 2000; revised December 2001.
 Associate Editor: S. G. Kapoor.